Egyptian Mercy Lost in a maze of square spirals

 There are times when designing a font you just doodle a few characters and it flows through to define the rest of the font.
-Egyptian Mercy is one of these that I came up with in 2006 and was original enough that I’d spend hours trying to come up with a real TrueType scalable version - an effort that got nowhere with the realization the charm and effect is derived entirely from square pixels.
+Egyptian Mercy is one of these that I thought up in 2006 and was original enough that I’d spend hours trying to come up with a real TrueType scalable version - an effort that got nowhere once the realization came that the charm and effect derived entirely from square pixels.